 NordLocker’s help center is divided into four sections – for business accounts, for dealing with NordLocker’s applications, for any issues related to NordLocker WebAccess, and for payments.
 The guides on installing, using, and troubleshooting the apps are informative and easy to understand.

 To test the support’s capabilities, I contacted NordLocker through email.
 I got a response within two hours, which was pretty quick.

-Overall, NordLocker has a pretty good user support system, and the lack of live chat, clear FAQ section, or phone support doesn’t really affect the overall experience.
+Overall, NordLocker has a pretty good user support system, and the lack of live chat, a clear FAQ section, or phone support doesn’t really affect the overall experience.

-All things considered, NordLocker is an excellent secure cloud storage and file encryption solution.
+All things considered, NordLocker Business is an excellent secure cloud storage and file encryption solution.
 It is affordable, exceptionally safe, and easy to use.
 Features such as cloud backup, web access, and support for any file format make it arguably the best among similar products.
 The zero-knowledge architecture and advanced encryption also prove NordLocker’s dedication to making file organization and sharing experience as secure as possible.

 So, if you’re looking for an app that encrypts and securely stores all of your most sensitive files, NordLocker is definitely the best choice.

 NordLocker protects your files with end-to-end encryption, and only you as the owner of the files have the key to decrypt them.
 The zero-knowledge architecture ensures that not even NordLocker knows the key required to access your files, which means that anything you upload to the cloud is only accessible to you.

 Can someone else access my data on NordLocker?

 No, no one else besides you can access your data, not even NordLocker itself.
 Only you have the encryption key required to access your files.
 However, if you have a business plan, there is an option to share your lockers with other NordLocker users in your organization.